What is an LMFT?

 Can an LMFT Diagnose?

 Yes, a Licensed Marriage and Family Therapist (LMFT) has specific training from their Master’s Degree to utilize the latest DSM-5-TR to evaluate, diagnose, and treat mental health disorders.
 Some LMFTs may pursue additional clinical training to diagnose and address specific disorders they specialize in.
-Others may prefer to collaborate with clients to determine whether a particular diagnosis is necessary for treatment, or unnecessary if the client does not meet diagnostic criteria for any particular disorder.
-Some LMFTs may offer to do a psychological evaluation formal assessment to determine if a client fits the diagnostic criteria for a diagnosis.
+Others may prefer to collaborate with clients to determine whether a particular diagnosis is necessary for treatment or unnecessary if the client does not meet diagnostic criteria for any particular disorder.
+Some LMFTs may offer to do a formal psychological evaluation to determine if a client fits the diagnostic criteria for a diagnosis.
 Other LMFTs may choose to refer out to a clinical psychologist for psychological testing, assessments, and evaluations if symptoms are severe and specialized treatment is needed.
-LMFTs may evaluate and diagnose by also taking into account the context of a client’s life and relationships while a clinical psychologist may focus more on the individual and their symptoms.
+LMFTs may evaluate and diagnose by also taking into account the context of a client’s life and relationships, while a clinical psychologist may focus more on the individual and their symptoms.

 LMFT Specialties.